kristophjunge/zerk/README.md

 Zerk is a JavaScript game engine prototype developed by Kristoph Junge.

+Zerk is based on an [Entity-Component-System](http://en.wikipedia.org/wiki/Entity_component_system) architecture.

 Zerk aims to be able to run various types of 2D games on desktop and mobile devices.

+More information can be found on my [blog](http://www.kristophjunge.com).

+###Other Software that Zerk is using

+[JSON5](https://github.com/aseemk/json5) by Aseem Kishore and others.

-It uses [Box2DWeb](http://code.google.com/p/box2dweb/) a JavaScript port of the [Box2D](http://box2d.org/) physics library written by Erin Catto.
+[Box2DWeb](http://code.google.com/p/box2dweb/) a JavaScript port of the [Box2D](http://box2d.org/) physics library written by Erin Catto and others.

 ##Using Zerk

+See a demo running at [http://dev.kristophjunge.com/zerk/demo/latest](http://dev.kristophjunge.com/zerk/demo/latest)

 Zerk is currently at an early development stage, use it at your own risk.

-See a demo running at [http://dev.kristophjunge.com/zerk/demo/latest](http://dev.kristophjunge.com/zerk/demo/latest)

 ##Documentation